Using the Snowflake Connector for Kafka with Apache Iceberg™ tables¶

 is set tofalse

 .You must create an Iceberg table before running the connector.
-Refer to the Configuration and setup in this topic for detailed schema.
+For more information, see Configuration and setup in this topic.

 Schema evolution limitations¶

-Schema evolution feature for Iceberg is fully supported for schematized data types like AVRO or Protobuf.
+Schema evolution for Iceberg is fully supported for schematized data formats like AVRO or Protobuf.

-For plain JSON without schema, the following messages are handled as invalid and sent to DLQ:
+For plain JSON without a schema, the connector considers the following message types invalid and sends them to dead-letter queues (DLQ):

 Messages with a new column if the corresponding value is